 On Wednesday, October 18, over 350 inventors, entrepreneurs and community leaders gathered at the Michigan League Ballroom to recognize the accomplishments of U-M faculty and researchers at the University’s 17th Annual Celebrate Invention reception.

-In fiscal year 2017 alone, Hu said, a record-breaking 444 technologies had been disclosed to U-M Tech Transfer, reflecting the desire of U-M’s research community to see their work make a positive impact outside the University.
+In fiscal year 2017 alone, Hu said, a record-breaking 444 technologies had been disclosed to U-M Innovation Partnerships, reflecting the desire of U-M’s research community to see their work make a positive impact outside the University.

 As in year’s past, the event was built around eight invention kiosks, where inventors from across the U-M campus shared their most recent discoveries.
 Among this year’s presenters were:

 A novel technology that significantly extends the efficient charging zone of wireless chargers by maintaining the power transfer level and efficiency as the relative position between the transmit and receive pads varies in terms of distance variation and lateral/angular misalignment.